xxipocima/quizify/README.md

 At the core of Quizify is its capability to offer a seamless, easy-to-use interface for users to build their own quizzes.
 The application adopts a minimalist approach, keeping the focus on content creation, engagement, and learning.
 Users can effortlessly curate multi-layered questions, each with a spectrum of potential single-choice answers, shaping the experience that they'd like to deliver.

-Under the hood, Quizify leverages Firebase, a modern, robust NoSQL cloud database to securely store and sync user data in real-time.
+Under the hood, Mindcodia leverages Firebase, a modern, robust NoSQL cloud database to securely store and sync user data in real-time.
 This enables users to access their quizzes, performance metrics, and other personalized content instantly, from anywhere.

 ## Features 🚀